sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 2] - (2-3) Data Ingestion and Analysis.md

-# Fashion MNIST GCP [Phase 2]: Data Engineering & Preparation (Part 2)
+# Fashion MNIST GCP [Phase 2]: (2/3) Data Ingestion and Analysis

-## Phase 2: Data Engineering & Preparation

 ### Overview
-Part 2 of Phase 2 completes the data engineering and preparation tasks, focusing on comprehensive dataset analysis, ingestion, and organization in Cloud Storage buckets.
+This document details the systematic data acquisition, analysis, and organization processes implemented for the Fashion MNIST project.
+It presents a comprehensive data analysis strategy that extracts actionable insights from the dataset, including statistical patterns, class relationships, and preprocessing recommendations.
+The implementation establishes a well-structured data organization system in Cloud Storage that supports multiple training approaches while maintaining proper metadata and documentation.
+The created Vertex AI managed dataset provides a production-ready foundation for both AutoML and custom model development workflows.

 ### Completed Tasks